 - a.
-STRONGLY SUPPORTS increased public education programs regarding the health hazards of cigarettes and other tobacco products; - b.
-SUPPORTS those efforts aimed at preventing cigarette smoking in children, adolescents and other highrisk groups, as well as future research into discovering behavioral motivation behind smoking; (1995) - SUPPORTS a cigarette safety act that would authorize the Consumer Product Safety Commission to establish performance standards to ensure that cigarettes and little cigars have a minimum capacity for igniting smoldering upholstered furniture and mattress fires; - d.
-SUPPORTS the goal of the Surgeon General and of Healthy People 2010 to reduce the rate of smoking in America by 2010 to only 12% of adults and 16% of teenagers.
-(2003)
+STRONGLY SUPPORTS increased public education programs regarding the health hazards of tobacco, tobacco derivatives and nicotine delivery products. - b.
+SUPPORTS those efforts aimed at preventing the use of tobacco, tobacco derivatives and nicotine delivery products in children, adolescents and other high-risk groups, as well as future research into discovering behavioral motivation behind smoking. - c.
+SUPPORTS a cigarette safety act that would authorize the Consumer Product Safety Commission to establish performance standards to ensure that cigarettes and little cigars have a minimum capacity for igniting smoldering upholstered furniture and mattress fires.